NOTE: Here is the latest on what's open and not open in San Francisco.

-The Golden Gate Bay Cruise is the most popular San Francisco Bay Cruise.
+The Golden Gate Bay Cruise run by the Red and White Fleet is the most popular San Francisco Bay cruise.
 It's a 60-minute tour that gives you a great overview of the SF attractions along the waterfront.

 In addition to the beautiful views, it also offers a narrated audio tour.
 It's featured in many languages, so you can hear all about San Francisco and its famous attractions in your preferred language.